 As home to embassies, international organizations (OPEC and the United Nations to name but two), and numerous large corporations, it’s no surprise that Vienna boasts a fair sprinkling of luxury hotels.

-Our local chamber of commerce classifies five city hotels as 5* or 5* superior.
+However, our chamber of commerce only classifies five hotels in the city as 5* or 5* superior, which I describe below.

 - Add a classical concert experience* to your stay